-First thing’s first, if you want to be a full-time freelance writer, you have to stop thinking of yourself as a part-timer.
+First thing’s first, if you want to undertake full-time freelance writing work, you have to stop thinking of yourself as a part-timer.

 You have to put measures in place to successfully be able to make the transition and, to do that, you need to change your attitude.

 It sounds cliche, but believing in yourself and your abilities is everything.
 If you’re not going to have that trust and faith in yourself, what makes you think that other people are going to listen to a word you say?